Ursula Moreton Choreographic Award 2018

 1st Prize - Kele Roberson and Damen Axtens for Introspection

 3rd Prize - Sarah Keaveney for After Zero

 The Ursula Moreton Choreographic Award is an annual opportunity for our 2nd Year students to create, rehearse and show their own choreography.

 Each student benefits, throughout the creative process, from improvisation classes, workshops with guest choreographers, collaborations with musicians, as well as regular discussions and meetings to reflect on their piece.
 The process means students are able to experience working as a professional choreographer, encompassing all the elements that make a production successful including; staging, props, lighting and costumes.

 The Ursula Moreton Choreographic Award, generously supported by Peter Wilson, was created in 1973 to encourage choreographic talent.
-Winners have included Adam Cooper, Matthew Hart, Michael Clark, Jonathan Burrows, William Tuckett, Christopher Hampson, Christopher Wheeldon, Cathy Marston and Liam Scarlett, all of whom have gone on to have careers as choreographers.
+Winners have included Adam Cooper, Matthew Hart, Michael Clark, Jonathan Burrows, William Tuckett, Christopher Hampson, Christopher Wheeldon and Cathy Marston, all of whom have gone on to have careers as choreographers.

 Congratulations to everyone involved and our thanks to the panel for their time judging the event and giving notes to students.